Energy-superconvergent Explicit Runge--Kutta Time Discretizations: Energy-superconvergent time discretization

 \section{Energy-superconvergent time discretization}

-We consider the autonomous linear ordinary differential equation (ODE) system: \beq \frac{d}{dt} u = L u, \eeq where $L$ is antisymmetric, i.e., $L^TH + HL = 0$ for some symmetric and positive definite matrix $H$.
+We consider the autonomous linear ordinary differential equation (ODE) system: \beq \frac{d}{dt} u = L u, \eeq where $L$ is skew-adjoint with respect to a symmetric and positive definite matrix $H$, i.e., $L^\top H + HL = 0$.
+In particular, when $H$ is an identity matrix, $L$ is skew-symmetric.
 The total energy (Hamiltonian) of this system is given by: \beq \mathcal{E} = \frac{1}{2} ||u||^2_H = \frac{1}{2} \innerproduct{u}{u}_H. \eeq Here, $\innerproduct{\cdot}{\cdot}_H$ represents the $H$-inner product, defined by $\innerproduct{x}{y}_H=\innerproduct{x}{Hy}$ where $\innerproduct{\cdot}{\cdot}$ is the Euclidean inner product. $||\cdot||_H$ is the corresponding $H$-norm.
-In this section, we drop the subscript $H$ and simply write $||\cdot||=||\cdot||_H$.
+Throughout the rest of the paper, we drop the subscript $H$ and simply write $||\cdot||=||\cdot||_H$.

-A general $s$-stage RK time discretization for the system (\ref{eq:de}) can be written as: \beq u_{n+1} = G_s u_n, \eeq where \beq G_s = \sum_{k=0}^s {a_k (hL)^k},~ a_0 = 1, ~ a_s\ne 0. \eeq Here $h$ is the time step and $\{a_k\}_{k=0}^s$ are method dependent coefficients.
-The method is of order $p$ if the first $p+1$ terms in $G_s$ coincide with the $p$th Taylor polynomial of $e^{hL}$.
+A general $s$-stage RK time discretization for the system (\ref{eq:de}) can be written as: \beq u_{n+1} = G_s u_n, \eeq where \beq G_s = \sum_{k=0}^s {a_k (hL)^k},~ a_0 = 1, ~ a_s\ne 0. \eeq Here, $h$ is the time step and $\{a_k\}_{k=0}^s$ are method dependent coefficients.
+The method is of order $p$ if the first $p+1$ terms in $G_s$ coincide with the $p$-th Taylor polynomial of $e^{hL}$.